yanchenglee98/tp/docs/UserGuide.md

 ### 7.3 Utility related commands

-You can refer to the table below for a summary on the other utility commands.
+You can refer to the table below for a summary on the utility commands.

 Action | Format, Examples
 --------|------------------